PaologGithub/UrsinaForMobile/docs/step5/customizing-android-app.md

 I will go through all the available settings, and tell you how you can customize them.

 * `setup/name :` Represent the name of the package.
-It won't do much to your application
+That's what will be show in Android Settings>Applications

 * `setup/version :` Represent the version of your application.
 You can see the version by opening android settings, go to Application > Your Application, and you'll see `version THE_VERSION`